AuthySE/dashboard-api/README.md

 Before using this API, you'll need to ask `support@twilio.com` to enable your dashboard keys for Authy.
 Send the App Id of the application you want enabled.

+In order to setup and test this kind of tooling from your local development, you'll want to use [Ngrok](http://ngrok.io) or something similar.

 ### Setup
 1. Clone this repo
 2. `npm install`